antimof/UxPlay/README.md

 server (usually avahi-daemon) is running: do this in a terminal window with ```systemctl status avahi-daemon```.
-If this shows the avahi-daemon is not running, control it with ```sudo systemctl [start,stop,enable,disable] avahi-daemon``` (or avahi-daemon.service).
+If this shows the avahi-daemon is not running, control it with ```sudo systemctl [start,stop,enable,disable] avahi-daemon``` (on non-systemd systems, such as  \*BSD, use ``sudo service avahi-daemon [status, start, stop, restart, ...]``).
 If UxPlay is seen, but the client fails to connect when it is selected, there may be a firewall on the server that prevents UxPlay from receiving client connection requests unless some network ports are opened: if a firewall is active, also open UDP port 5353 (for mDNS queries) needed by Avahi.
 See [Troubleshooting](#troubleshooting) below for